-Your memorial mason will submit an application form to the Council signed by the owner of Right of Burial.
+Your chosen memorial mason must also submit an application to the council which has been signed by the Right of Burial holder.

-These details are cross referenced with statutory information held at Allerton Cemetery Lodge relating to the grave, burials within and the current holder of Right of Burial.
-Only when a permit is issued to the memorial mason can any work be carried out.
+We will cross reference these details with statutory information that we hold relating to the grave, burials and the current holder of Right of Burial.

 This will prevent the headstone from falling or being pushed over and causing physical harm.